 The Maryland Wood Duck Initiative is an all-volunteer wildlife conservation effort started in late 2004.
 Our objectives are to enhance Maryland’s wood duck population and to generate a greater appreciation of the wetland habitats in which they live by advocating and demonstrating the merits of a “best practices” approach in managed nest programs.

 Leveraging these focused efforts on the wood duck, we seek to provide a Total Wetlands Experience for our volunteers and the “next generation” through the development of complementary educational programs, internships and research projects.

 MWDI has supplies for new public projects if you wish to initiate one.
-We will review site habitat, assist box location and train volunteers but you must have a project manager idetified to monitor the project after installation.
+We review site habitat, assist box location and train volunteers but you must have a project manager identified to monitor the project after installation.
 MWDI is also ready to assist all private projects.
 As always, a huge “thank you” to our dedicated volunteers and to MD DNR for helping to make a difference.